My name is Angela. I am retired and live in Ireland, with family in both the northern and southern hemispheres.

 2. I believe that all of us who have survived for more than a half century have perspectives and a wealth of experience that deserve a forum.
 This blog is for us and about us; what it means to be living in Ireland as we approach or are already in the ‘Third Age’.
 What are the challenges we face?
 How can we speak up for ourselves?

 3. Our disappearing world: Hopefully, those who aspire to surviving as long as we have will find something of interest here too.
-In time, I would hope to facilitate an Oral History collection, a ‘Down Memory Lane’ look back at how things used to be in living memory, or a generation or so beyond that.
-Your parents, and if you are lucky enough to have grandparents, can tell you stories of their lives and perhaps of lives going back beyond their own.
-Details of ‘Ordinary’ lives, in ‘Ordinary’ surroundings and how they were lived out, are in danger of being forgotten in this high-tech age of Twitter, Facebook and Blogging.
-If you have any stories or snippets , please let me know.
-All will be published on this site and credited to the storyteller and the interviewer, or can be done anonymously if that works best for anyone.
-See also my Facebook page here
+A ‘Down Memory Lane’ perspective look back at how things used to be in living memory, or a generation or so beyond that.
+It is my personal social history or the personal history of family members as I recall it.
+Parents and grandparents can tell stories of their lives and perhaps of lives going back beyond their own.
+Details of ‘Ordinary’ lives, in ‘Ordinary’ surroundings and how they were lived out, their traditions and their beliefs are in danger of being forgotten in this high-tech age of Twitter, Facebook and Blogging.
+I hope to record the stories I discover on this site.

-Thank you for visiting – and please feel free to ‘sign up’ on the front page!
+Thank you for visiting – I would be delighted if you ‘signed up’ on the front page!

-I aim to keep my posts short, readable and informative – if you wish to investigate in more depth, I will add references for further reading.
+I aim to keep my posts short, readable and informative – if you wish to investigate in more depth, I will add references for further reading where appropriate.

-If you would like to contact me, (and I would love to hear from you) my email address is email@example.com
+If you would like to contact me I would love to hear from you.
+My email address is email@example.com